EDMONTON VALLEY ZOO

 STRATEGIES

-At the Edmonton Valley Zoo, we recognize that for learning to be engaging and memorable, it should be FUN!
-And when you visit a zoo the fun centres on animal experiences and learning through play and activities.
-That’s why recent and future construction is underway to make animal experiences more rich and rewarding.
-Children can appreciate the scale of a whale as they play on a full-size whale skeleton replica; they can observe ground squirrels and then imitate these animals in an interactive play burrow.
-Visitors can walk through a unique Arctic landform – the pingo – where they can discover the cold heart of the pingo’s ice core.
-The new trail system features atmospheric play – an interactive feature that interprets rain systems, and allows visitors to cool off on a hot day.
+Children can appreciate the scale of a whale as they play on a full size whale skeleton replica; they can observe ground squirrels and then imitate these animals in an interactive play burrow.
+Visitors will walk through a unique Arctic landform – the pingo – where they will discover the cold heart of the pingo’s ice core.
+The trail system features atmospheric play — an interactive feature that interprets rain systems and allows visitors to cool off on a hot day.
 These experiences and others will keep younger visitors engaged as they learn about the world around them.

 STRATEGIES